lstrait2/Gradcafe-Data-Visualization/README.md

 # Gradcafe-Data-Visualization

 Web application to scrape & visualize graduate school admissions data from GradCafe.
+Will initially only provide Computer Science data.